 “This was a popular decision,” Rider Director of Athletics Don Harnum said at that time.
 “It was also a convenient decision, but let me make it very clear, this was not a hire of convenience.
 This was a hire because I firmly believe and am very confident that Kevin is the right person to lead this program in the future.”

 With an emphasis on defense, Baggett's Broncs led the MAAC in three-point field goal percentage defense in 2012-13 and was second in overall field goal percentage defense, third in blocks and fourth in points allowed.

-The 2016-17 season is the 11th for Baggett as a member of the Rider staff, serving two as an assistant coach and four as an associate head coach.
-In the last 10 years, Rider has compiled 178 wins, the most in the Metropolitan New York/New Jersey area.
-Siena is the only MAAC team with more wins in those 10 years.
+The 2018-19 season is the 13th for Baggett as a member of the Rider staff, serving two as an assistant coach and four as an associate head coach.
+In the last 12 years, Rider has compiled 218 wins, the second-most in the MAAC behind only Iona (229).

 Baggett came to Rider from the University of Maryland Baltimore County, where he served as assistant coach from 2004-06.
 At UMBC Baggett recruited an America East All-Rookie Team member who went on to earn First Team All-Conference honors three times, as well as a pair of transfers from the Colonial Athletic Association who went on to earn All-America East honors.